 This is, no doubt, will be every Filipino’s favorite feature because of our sh*tty mobile data connection.
 You can watch Korean dramas on Viu app on-the-go while commuting or everywhere else.
 Just click the vertical three dots in the upper right corner of the video and click “Download” and it will be saved on your device for offline watching.

 The downside of this feature is that you can only download a maximum of three episodes for those who are using the free membership.
 If you want unlimited episode downloads, you have to upgrade to premium membership.

 - You can watch unlimited Korean and Japanese dramas FOR FREE with English subtitles.
+And as of November 2017, Asian Movies are already available for premium members!
 No more searching for illegal resources where to watch Korean dramas online.

 - Latest episodes are uploaded 8 hours after its native telecast.

 - I don’t know exactly how many shows they offer but it’s a lot!
 Not just the latest, but some early 2000’s dramas are also available.

 - Available for both Android and iOs users, and even on the desktop.